 var str = "Hello"; var strr = "Tutlane"

 Keywords are the identifiers and those are built-in or reserve keywords used by Swift Programming language.
-In case if we are trying to use keywords as an arguments or variable name, then the compiler prompt an error saying that this keyword is the reserve keyword and you don’t have permission to use these keywords.
+In case if we are trying to use keywords as arguments or variable names, then the compiler prompts an error saying that this keyword is the reserved keyword and you don’t have permission to use these keywords.

-Following are the built-in or reserve keywords available in swift programming language.
+The following are the built-in or reserve keywords available in a swift programming language.

 In swift variables are used to store value in memory and we can manipulate or change the value of variables by applying different operations based on our requirements.

-We use keyword called “var” to define variables in swift.
-Following is the syntax of defining variable in swift programming language.
+We use the keyword called “var” to define variables in swift.
+Following is the syntax of defining variables in the swift programming language.

 var<VariableName> = <Value>

-Following is the simple example of declaring variable in swift and assigning value to it.
+Following is the simple example of declaring the variable in swift and assigning value to it.

 var strr = "Tutlane"

-When we execute above code we will get result like as shown following.
+When we execute the above code we will get a result like shown following.

-Constant means it refers fixed value it means when we declare variable as constant then it’s not possible for us to change or override it throughout the program.
-Generally we declare constant variables with keywords called “let”.
+Constant means it refers to the fixed value it means when we declare variable as constant then it’s not possible for us to change or override it throughout the program.
+Generally, we declare constant variables with keywords called “let”.

-Following is the syntax of declaring constant variable.
+Following is the syntax of declaring the constant variables.

 let <ConstantName> = <Value>

-Following is the simple example of defining constant variable in swift programming language.
+Following is the simple example of defining the constant variables in a swift programming language.

 let strr = "Tutlane"